AdobeDocs/workfront-fusion.en/help/workfront-fusion/build-practice-scenarios/use-function-to-build-practice-scenario.md

 Updating a Workfront work item is a common use case for Workfront Fusion.
 In this example, you will use a function to change the name of a project to be in uppercase letters.

-Fusion includes many types of functions that allow you to transform and perform conditional logic on your data.
-For more information on using functions, see [Map information from one module to another in Adobe Workfront Fusion](/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md).
+Fusion includes many types of functions that allow you to transform and perform conditional logic on your data. <!--For more information on using functions, see [Map information from one module to another in Adobe Workfront Fusion](/help/quicksilver/workfront-fusion/mapping/map-information-between-modules.md).-->

 This example modifies the scenario created in [Create a basic scenario](/help/workfront-fusion/build-practice-scenarios/create-basic-scenario.md).